 Is CBN Isolate psychoactive?

-CBN Isolate is a mildly psychoactive cannabinoid.
+CBN Isolate can be mildly psychoactive cannabinoid.
 However, it is unlikely to cause any psychosis because it takes an extremely large dose to cause mind-altering effects.
 For the most part, this cannabinoid is considered non-psychoactive and will not produce a “high” like THC does.
 You will get the benefits of CBN without feeling impaired when they use it.

 How is CBN Created?